Search within:

 What are On-Campus Intensives?

-On-Campus Intensives (OCIs) are brief visits to a campus that may be required for specific instruction and assessment.
+There are two On-Campus Intensives (OCI) assiciated with this program.
+OCIs are brief visits to a campus that may be required for specific instruction and assessment.
 These OCIs typically occur at the beginning, middle, and end of your program.
-The Virtual Orientation Intensive for all programs consists of a half-day virtual conference.
+The schedule and details will be provided at Orientation and on the Graduate Nursing Knowledge Center.